+Lesson Title: Reading Comprehension Theme: Reading

+Descriptive Essay

-Lesson Title: Reading Comprehension - Descriptive Essay Theme: Reading Practice Activity: PHL1-L107 Class: SSS 1
+Practice Activity: PHL1-L107 Class: SSS 1

+- By the end of the lesson, you will be able to:

 - 1. Identify the features of a descriptive essay.

 - 2. Identify the topic sentence of a paragraph.

 - 3. Read a text with fluency.

 - 4. Summarise a text in your own words.

 - 5. Infer meaning from a text.

 - 6. Answer questions on a text.